Introduction

 to the wallet) are now included.
 This causes the following semantic changes:

-field on both inputs and outputs can be"transparent"
+poolfield on both inputs and outputs can be"transparent".- New fields

 z_listunspent